ElleWest/MinimalistNotesProject/README.md

 - **Frontend**: Deployed on GitHub Pages at [https://ellewest.github.io/MinimalistNotesProject/](https://ellewest.github.io/MinimalistNotesProject/)
 - **Backend**: Deployed on Render at [https://minimalist-notes-backend.onrender.com](https://minimalist-notes-backend.onrender.com)

+Note: The backend is hosted on Render’s free tier, which may cause a delay of up to 60 seconds when loading the app for the first time after a period of inactivity.
+Please wait a moment if the app seems slow initially.

 ## 🛠️ Technology Stack

 **Backend:**